 - 1 lb roasting veggies, e.g. butternut squash, brussels sprouts, beets, zucchini, bell peppers, sunchokes, potatoes, sweet potatoes, broccoli, cauliflower, asparagus

 - 1 bunch dark greens, e.g. kale, baby kale, spinach, swiss chard, power greens

 - 1 handful sprouts, e.g. lentil, mung bean, sunflower, alfalfa, broccoli, clover, pea, etc.

 - 1 avocado, sliced, optional

 - 2 tbsp nuts or seeds, to garnish, e.g. pumpkin seeds, hemp seeds, sunflower seeds,

 - Line a large sheet pan or baking sheet with parchment paper (not wax paper!)

 - Distribute the veggies in a single layer, giving them space.
 Lightly drizzle oil on them (they don’t need much because of the parchment paper) and generously salt and pepper them with good quality sea salt and fresh ground pepper.
 Toss and stir on the pan to coat.

-- Roast for 30 minutes to an hour (depending on the veggies and size of dice, see above) until fork tender.
+- Roast for 25 to 40 minutes (depending on the veggies and size of dice) or until fork tender.